EmixamPP/linux-enable-ir-emitter/README.md

 3. Copy `enable-ir-emitter.service` to /etc/systemd/system/ : `sudo cp enable-ir-emitter.service /etc/systemd/system/`
 4. Run `sudo systemctl enable enable-ir-emitter && sudo systemctl start enable-ir-emitter` to launch the script each time the system is opened

+## Note
+However, at the step 9, to find the packet that activates the emitter may be sent at another time.
+For example, it may be sent at the beginning of the test, so you have to launch it.
+Or at the moment when Windows start because with my camera Windows turns off the transmitter every time it is no longer needed but maybe not with your camera.

+I can therefore only advise you to test as many cases as possible where the emitter could receive a packet asking it to prepare to emit when the camera is turned on.
+I remain available if you need more details !

 ## Documentation
 * <https://www.kernel.org/doc/html/v5.4/media/v4l-drivers/uvcvideo.html>
 * <https://wiki.wireshark.org/CaptureSetup/USB>